Heritage & Landscape

 Restoring original features, enhancing their setting and ensuring Poole Park retains its original Victorian characteristics whilst improving the quality of the landscaping.

-- Rose gardens and putting green.
-These two spaces will both be improved, with new planting and an emphasis on community use and increased sensory planting
+- Rose Gardens and Putting Green site.
+These two spaces will both be improved, with new planting and an emphasis on community use and increased sensory planting.

 - The landscaping of the freshwater ponds will be improved to re-create original views, a new planting scheme and better surfacing and access to the water’s edge.